 Article 13 (now 17): Use of protected content by information society service providers storing and giving access to large amounts of works and other subject-matter uploaded by their users

-Article 13 (now 17) of the Proposal for the Directive proposal envisages new obligations for providers of online services that enable the sharing and saving of user-generated content (especially platforms for the sharing of photos and videos, such as YouTube and Facebook, as well as platforms enabling the access to literature or computer programs, such as SciHub in GitHub).
+Article 13 (now 17) of the Directive envisages new obligations for providers of online services that enable the sharing and saving of user-generated content (especially platforms for the sharing of photos and videos, such as YouTube and Facebook, as well as platforms enabling the access to literature or computer programs, such as SciHub in GitHub).

 So far, online platforms were, in principle, not liable for copyright infringements committed by their users.
 According to Article 14 of the E-commerce Directive, the so-called information society service providers cannot be held liable if they are not aware of the infringements and if they, as soon as they become aware, delete or otherwise limit the access to the infringing content.
 In other words, the platforms can make the works uploaded by their users available, but need to delete such content as soon as they become aware that the content infringes copyrights.